austinoboyle/scrape-linkedin-selenium/README.md

 Options:

-*   --url : Full Url of the profile you want to scrape
+-   --url : Full Url of the profile you want to scrape
-*   --user: www.linkedin.com/in/USER
+-   --user: www.linkedin.com/in/USER
+-   --driver: choose Browser type to use (Chrome/Firefox), **default: Chrome**
-*   -a --attribute : return only a specific attribute (default: return all attributes)
+-   -a --attribute : return only a specific attribute (default: return all attributes)
-*   -i --input_file : Raw path to html file of the profile you want to scrape
+-   -i --input_file : Raw path to html file of the profile you want to scrape
-*   -o --output_file: Raw path to output file for structured json profile (just prints results by default)
+-   -o --output_file: Raw path to output file for structured json profile (just prints results by default)
-*   -h --help : Show this screen.
+-   -h --help : Show this screen.

 Examples:

-*   Get Austin O'Boyle's profile info: `$ scrapeli --user=austinoboyle`
+-   Get Austin O'Boyle's profile info: `$ scrapeli --user=austinoboyle`
-*   Get only the skills of Austin O'Boyle: `$ scrapeli --user=austinoboyle -a skills`
+-   Get only the skills of Austin O'Boyle: `$ scrapeli --user=austinoboyle -a skills`
-*   Parse stored html profile and save json output: `$ scrapeli -i /path/file.html -o output.json`
+-   Parse stored html profile and save json output: `$ scrapeli -i /path/file.html -o output.json`

 ### Python Package